What’s the Outlook for Sustainable Seafood in 2018?

 While it may be enjoyable to eat a freshly caught fish plucked straight from the sea, a frozen fish has just as much flavor and protein.
 The good news is you don’t have to drive to the coast every time you want a delicious treat — just hit the freezer section of your local supermarket instead.

-The stigma of eating fish from a can or freezer will one day be a thing of the past.
-Even most chefs would agree a frozen fish is just as tasty and healthy as a fish straight from the sea.
-Plus, the added convenience and longer shelf life of these options mean a longevity of use and less wastefulness in the seafood industry.
+The stigma of eating fish from a can or freezer will one day be gone.
+Even most chefs would agree that frozen fish is just as tasty and healthy as fish straight from the sea.
+Plus, the added convenience and longer shelf life of these options mean longevity of use and less wastefulness in the seafood industry.

 3. Insects for Feed

-If we project global food needs far into the future, the question remains if there will be enough seafood to meet the rising demands for fish.
+If we project global food needs far into the future, the question remains if there will be enough seafood to meet the rising demand for fish.

 In the last few decades, fish consumption has steadily been on the rise and continues to represent higher levels of per capita fish consumption each year.
+In fact, reports estimate a 14% increase in global demand for fish by 2030.
 The primary issue is having enough feed to produce healthy seafood and support the growing population’s demands for seafood meals.

-As the year kicks off, it’s likely the seafood industry will see a higher use of more sustainable feeds.
-Viable alternatives, such as insects and microalgae, are replacing current feeds such as fish oil or various meals composed of different wild species.
+As the year kicks off, the seafood industry is likely to use more sustainable feeds.
+Viable alternatives, such as insects and microalgae, are replacing current feeds like fish oil or various meals composed of different wild species.

-To have enough fish to feed the world, it’s important to have enough food to feed the fish, too.
-More natural feeds address previous challenges posed by unsustainable feeds and produce a plethora of greater health benefits, as well.
+It’s important to have enough fish to feed the world and have enough food to feed the fish.
+More natural feeds address previous challenges posed by unsustainable feeds and produce a plethora of greater health benefits.

 4. Increased Preference for Locally Caught Seafood